F41zK4r1m/HackTheBox/Escape.md

 ### User.txt:

-While I am into the network I still not have the user flag & running the enumeration as 'sql_svc', while performing the enumeration I observed a folder in a 'C:\' drive called 'SQLServer'.
+Although I had gained access to the network, I had not yet obtained the user flag.
+While conducting enumeration under the 'sql_svc' account, I noticed a folder called 'SQLServer' on the 'C:' drive.
+Within this folder, there was a 'Logs' directory containing error logs related to users.
-In that folder I observed a Logs folder which contains Error logs of the users:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/6cdbf1bf-db3f-484b-a4e3-36acc9a58f8e)

-In the log file I observed credential of the user 'Ryan.Cooper':
+In one of the log files, I discovered the credentials of the user 'Ryan.Cooper':

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/77a90705-53ab-4105-9abe-6e1c57236a3c)

-Using the gathered credentials I finally able to log in, into the Ryan account & got the user flag. (pwn3d!🙂)
+With the obtained credentials, I successfully logged in as Ryan and obtained the user flag. (pwn3d!🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/ff2355e2-fed3-4165-9006-a5e7ce7fa3a4)